 Rain chances return Friday morning

-WICHITA FALLS, Texas (KAUZ) - For your Thursday, we are looking at slightly cooler weather.
-The high on Thursday will be 79 with sunny skies.
-However, a warm front pushes back to the North by Friday.
-This will warm us back up into the 80s.
-Friday, we will have a high of 82 with mostly sunny skies.
-We will also see the wind returning from the south, allowing us to start warming up.
-Heading into the weekend we are looking at much warmer weather.
-Saturday, we are looking at a high of 88 with very windy conditions.
+WICHITA FALLS, Texas (KAUZ) - For your Friday, we will have a high of 83 with mostly sunny skies.
+We will also see the wind returning from the South.
+This will allow us to start warming up.
+Tonight, we will have a low of 63 with clear skies.
+Saturday looks warm.
+We will have a high of 88, with mostly sunny skies.
+It will be windy this weekend.
+The wind will be out of the south at 15 to 25 mph.
+Sunday, we are looking at a high of 91 with windy conditions.
+The wind will be out of the south at 15 to 25 mph.

 Copyright 2021 KAUZ.
 All rights reserved.